We create game-changing brands for clients with ambitious products and services.

 Work hard and be nice to people. — Anthony Burrill

 Work out what type of work inspires you, and what you're passionate about and approach those studios first.
-Don't settle for '[email protected]' or '[email protected]', dig deeper, find the director's name and email address so you can personalise the email and go direct.
+Don't settle for 'info@' or 'hello@', dig deeper, find the director's name and email address so you can personalise the email and go direct.
 Talk about what projects of theirs you love, and why.
 Be articulate and to the point, why would you be a good fit?
 Absolutely no spelling mistakes, and triple check your email.
 A couple of times we've had grad emails that have accidentally included a different studio's name in the body copy.
 Lol.

 Also, be open-minded and creative with the studios you approach — everyone hits up the 'cool' studios, they're on everyone's radar, but sometimes you get better opportunities in places less known.
 Do whatever you can to get your foot in the door; if someone gets you in for a few weeks, you need to make yourself absolutely indispensable to the studio in that time, so they've got no choice but keep you on.
 This isn't about showing the most talent or flawless design; no-one expects this from a grad.
 It's about being there early, being the last to leave, offering to make coffee, showing lots of initiative and generally being a nice cool person to have in the studio.
 Culture and fit are everything.
 Oh, and don't try to take over the music too early.